Subscribe to emails to receive weekly updates about announcements and SCBC communication

 The pastors and music staff will continue to produce Sunday worship services at 10:45am (10:00 am in Summer), which will be streamed online.
 You can access them through the livestream page on our website, YouTube, and Facebook.

 2. Weekly Ministries (Prayer Night, Small Groups)

 We plan to expand our presence online beyond our Sunday services.
-Starting Tuesday, March 17 at 6pm, we will stream online our prayer night services.
+Starting Tuesday, March 17 at 6pm, we will stream online our Bible study and prayer night services.
 You can watch this at the aforementioned platforms.